litespeedtech/lsquic/docs/tutorial.rst

           lsquic_stream_close(stream);
   }

 By default, "on read" and "on write" callbacks will be called in a loop as long as there is data to read or the stream can be written to.
-If you are done reading from or writing to stream, you should either shutdown the appropriate end, close the stream, or unregister your interest.
+If you are done reading from or writing to stream, you should either shut down the appropriate end, close the stream, or unregister your interest.
 The library implements a circuit breaker to stop would-be infinite loops when no reading or writing progress is made.
 Both loop dispatch and the circuit breaker are configurable (see :member:`lsquic_engine_settings.es_progress_check` and :member:`lsquic_engine_settings.es_rw_once`).

 On stream close
 ---------------